JessAhdj/DataScience-Portfolio/README.md

 Welcome to my Data Science Portfolio Projects repository !
 This repository contains my Portfolio, a collection of my data science projects, showcasing my skills, techniques and expertise in the field of data science.

 # [Projet 1 : Data cleaning and transformation](https://github.com/JessAhdj/DataScience-Portfolio/tree/main/Projet%201)
 <p> In this project, I'll focus on the pre-treating of a dataset before use for analysis.
-For this, let's clean and make more clear a dataset of over 20,000 chess games, collected from a selection of users on the popular chess site Lichess.org, who happens to have some stranges values probably miss converted and missing some importants informations.</p>
+For this, let's clean and make more clear a dataset of over 20 000 chess games, collected from a selection of users on the popular chess site Lichess.org, who happens to have some stranges values probably miss converted and missing some importants informations. </p>
 <p> Dataset : Chess Game Dataset (Lichess) ; https://www.kaggle.com/datasets/datasnaek/chess </p>
 <p> Tool used : Python (Pandas) </p>

 # Projet 2 : Data analysis
+<p> In this project, I'll focus on the pre-treating, the analysis and some visualisation of the streamable content of Netflix.
+For this, let's dive into a dataset of over 8000 TV shows and movies available on Netflix as of 2021, aswell as their metadata, to discover what the data has to tell us. </p>
 <p> Dataset : Netflix Movies and TV Shows ; https://www.kaggle.com/datasets/shivamb/netflix-shows </p>
 <p> Tool used : Python </p>